 About SAH Archipedia:

-The Society of Architectural Historians (SAH) and University of Virginia Press (UVaP) have collaborated on the phased development of SAH Archipedia.
+SAH Archipedia is an interactive, media-rich online encyclopedia of American architecture developed by the Society of Architectural Historians (SAH) in collaboration with University of Virginia Press (UVaP).
 SAH Archipedia is rooted in 70 years of research and publishing by SAH as well as SAH’s and UVaP's experience developing three online publications: JSAH online, SAH’s multimedia journal; SAHARA, SAH’s shared online image archive; and ROTUNDA, UVaP's digital publishing platform.
 All three of these online resources, which were funded by grants from the Andrew W. Mellon Foundation, grew out of the digital humanities revolution that began in the 1990s and that continues to grow with the ever-changing landscape of new technologies.

 The first phase of SAH Archipedia